microsoft/PowerPlatformConnectors/certified-connectors/Ideanote/README.md

-## Ideanote Connector
+# Ideanote
 Ideanote is the next-generation innovation software that has everything you need to collect, develop, prioritize and act on more of the right ideas.
+This connector exposes actions that enable you to invite and update users as well as list missions, ideas and comments.
+The connector also makes it possible with triggers to subscribe to various important events.

 ## Prerequisites
 An Ideanote account.
 Create a new account at https://ideanote.io/.

-## How to get credentials?
+## Supported Operations

+### Supported Triggers

+* `NewComment`: When a comment is created
+* `NewIdea`: When an idea is created
+* `NewUser`: When a user is created
+* `NewLike`: When an idea or comment is liked
+* `FinishRating`: When someone rates an idea
+* `UpdatedIdeaPhase`: When the phase of an idea changes
+* `UpdatedIdeaStatus`: When the status of an idea changes

+### Supported Actions

+* `CreateUser`: Create user
+* `UpdateUser`: Update user
+* `ListMissions`: List all missions
+* `ListIdeas`: List all ideas
+* `ListIdeasForMission`: List all ideas for a mission
+* `ListCommentsForIdea`: List all comments for an idea

+## Obtaining Credentials
-Please follow these steps:
+Please follow these steps to obtain credentials:

 1. Login to Ideanote
 2. Go to settings/integrations and click `Power Automate`
 3. Copy the `API Token` from the dialog

-## Supported Triggers

-* When a comment is created
-* When an idea is created
-* When a user is created
-* When an idea or comment is liked
-* When someone rates an idea
-* When the phase of an idea changes
-* When the status of an idea changes
+## Known Issues and Limitations
+- It is not currently possible to create new missions, ideas or comments.
+- It is not currently possible to access dynamic data using the `NewIdea` trigger.

-## Supported Actions
+## Deployment Instructions

-* Create user
-* Update user
-* List all missions
-* List all ideas
-* List all ideas for a mission
-* List all comments for an idea
+Please use [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Power Automate and Power Apps.